realityexpander/How_to_program_from_ground_up/Hardware.md

 ## The Magnificent Electromagnet
    - ### BIG IDEA — An electrical current can cause mechanical actions with certain metallic materials.
      1) To physically manipulate the physical world, like a motor or a solenoid.
-     2) To induce a magnetic field to represent a "state", like magnetic tape or a hard drive.
+     2) To induce a magnetic field to represent a "state," like magnetic tape or a hard drive.

      [<img src="assets/electromagnet.png" width="450">](https://en.wikipedia.org/wiki/Electromagnet)
      [<img src="assets/electromagnet-with-switch.png" width="450">](https://circuitdigest.com/electronic-circuits/simple-relay-switch-circuit-diagram)